katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 - "How do I use docker to effectively interface with the CMS open data?"
 - "What container images are available for my work with the CMS open data?"
 objectives:
-- "Download the CMS open data docker image"
+- "Download the CMSSW open data docker image"
-- "Open your own CMS open data container and check that graphical windows open"
+- "Open your own CMSSW open data container and check that graphical windows open"
+- "Download the ROOT and python images and build your own container"
-- "Restart the same container"
+- "Restart an existing container"
 - "Copy files into or out of the container"
 - "Delete and rebuild containers"
 keypoints: